kiranshila/Marconi.jl/docs/src/man/RFAnalysis.md

 Besides `ports` and `Z0`, a `DataNetwork` must also have `frequency`, a vector of frequencies for which the network is characterized, and `s_params`, for the S-Parameters themselves.

+As of this release, the `frequency`/`s_params` lists must be ordered.
+If they are not evenly-spaced, all interpolation operations will be Grid interpolations instead of splines.

 ```@example
 using Marconi # hide
 # DataNetwork(ports,Z0,frequency,s_params)